 How is your family handling things?
 Kids?
 Sisters?
 Mom?
 Husband?
 My children are resilient; they have done well.
 My husband goes to all my treatments and has been very supportive.
 As for how it has affected my family, I have been receiving treatments on a bi-weekly basis, and every time I return from treatment, my kids ask if the cancer is gone.
 Thankfully, from the beginning my hubby has been my rock.
 Symptoms were worse in the beginning of my chemo treatments, but now they are more manageable because I know what to expect.
 However, I am anxious about missing workdays for my surgery, but I have no choice.
 Fortunately, at least once a week, my friends and coworkers make dinner for my family and me and later this month, they will host an Italian spaghetti dinner for my family and me.
 Sometimes I feel unaffected or just numb; therefore, sometimes I choose not to address my feelings or think about how I am being treated.
 Some have not handled my diagnosis well, thereby creating some distance; however, I am grateful for the support I do have!

 Do your children understand that you have cancer and do they understand what that means?
 I suppose they do since they are very smart.
-I have tried to stay positive and maintain an optimistic outlook, but I have also explained to my children that mommy might have difficult days ahead that include some pain and tiredness.
+I have tried to stay positive and maintain an optimistic outlook, especially when a friend of mine mentioned that there are products like CBD oil that can be found on sites like CTFO to assist with managing the pains a lot better than before.
+But I have also explained to my children that mommy might have difficult days ahead.

 How do you balance family, life, treatment, and work?
 I don’t know how I do it; it’s the God in me (not kidding), I am stronger than I knew.
 I have not missed work except for treatment day.